Laramie County, Wyoming: Politics and government

 Like Wyoming as a whole, Laramie County is strongly Republican.
 It is extremely conservative for an urban county, having not backed the Democratic presidential candidate since Lyndon Johnson in 1964–one of only two times since 1952 that it has supported a Democrat.
-In 2016, Hillary Clinton managed to win just 28.3 percent of the vote in the county, the lowest total of any presidential candidate in Laramie since John W. Davis in 1924, when a large proportion of liberal voters defected to Robert M. La Follette, Sr. Nonetheless, the county is the third-friendliest to Democrats in the state, beaten only by Teton County and Albany County.
+In 2016, Hillary Clinton managed to win just 28.3 percent of the vote in the county, the lowest total of any presidential candidate in Laramie since John W. Davis in 1924, when a large proportion of progressive voters defected to Robert M. La Follette Sr. Nonetheless, the county is the third-friendliest to Democrats in the state, beaten only by Teton County and Albany County.

+Education

+There are two school districts in Laramie County: Laramie County School District 1 and Laramie County School District 2.